About the Artist

 They all told me I'd grow out of it, but for me horses are an enduring inspiration.

-My creative expression has always been driven by a deep passion for horses, and yet it took many years for me to realize that making art was an important aspect of my happiness.
+My creative expression has always been driven by a deep passion for horses, and yet it took many years for me to realize that making art was an important part of my life.

 My education in art history gave me a strong theoretical and conceptual foundation, but my technique is almost entirely self-taught.
-It took me many years to develop a consistent practice.
+It has taken me many years to develop my unique style.

-I currently work with air dry clay, ceramic, and paper, often mixing media to take advantage of each medium's strengths.
+I currently work with air dry clay, ceramic, and paper, often mixing mediums to take advantage of each media's strengths.
 By consistently pushing the boundaries of materials, I create richly layered sculptures that can both challenge and delight the viewer.

 Circle Craft - Vancouver, Canada

 "An Equine Muse".
 Circle Craft - Vancouver, Canada

 "Equine Art Gallery".
 Dressage Masterclass Weekend with Carl Hester - Langley, Canada

 (Received the Gold Award for Excellence in Craft)